ZarnackGroup/racoon_clip/docs/tutorial.rst

     read_length: N

     # experiemnt type
-    experiment_type: "iCLIP"/"iCLIP2"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/"eCLIP_ENCODE_5ntUMI"/"eCLIP_ENCODE_10ntUMI"/"noBarcode_noUMI"/"other"
+    experiment_type: "iCLIP"/"iCLIP2"/"iCLIP3"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/"eCLIP_ENCODE_5ntUMI"/"eCLIP_ENCODE_10ntUMI"/"noBarcode_noUMI"/"other"

-    # for the demultiplexing functionality or for data with experiment_type "iCLIP" or "iCLIP2"
+    # for the demultiplexing functionality or for data with experiment_type "iCLIP", "iCLIP2", or "iCLIP3"
     barcodes_fasta: "path/to/barcodes.fasta" # barcodes need to have the same names as specified in the samples parameter above